 Professor of PHilosophy & Religious Studies

-In addition to teaching, Kelly loves books and is the founder and CEO of Public Philosophy Press; a niche publishing company focused on bringing philosophy outside the academy’s walls.
+Kelly loves books and is the founder and CEO of Public Philosophy Press; a niche publishing company focused on bringing philosophy outside the academy’s walls.
 In addition, Kelly is the general editor of the Journal of Public Philosophy and has started a YouTube channel to encourage philosophy more broadly to promote public philosophy.

 Kelly is the author of Retrieving Knowledge: A Socratic Response to Skepticism (2018) and Reason and Proper Function: A Reply to Alvin Plantinga (2019).
 In addition, she enjoys reading Plato and arguing with Nietzsche.
 Kelly enjoys spending time with her husband and cattle dog in the Arizona desert.
 You may find more about Kelly’s work on her website.